wbaopaul/rGMAP/README.md

-# GMAP: identifying TADs and subTADs from Hi-C experiment
+# GMAP: identifying TADs and subTADs from Hi-C data

 GMAP is an algorithm to call topologically associating domains (TAD) and subdomains (subTAD) from normalized Hi-C data.
-It's implemented through a R package *rGMAP*.
+It's implemented through a R package rGMAP.

 ## Installation